Jack McMillan (Scottish footballer): Motherwell

 McMillan is a product of the Motherwell Academy.
 He made his debut for Motherwell on 15 October 2016, in a 2–0 defeat against Celtic.

 On 2 December 2016, McMillan signed a new two-and-a-half-year deal with Motherwell.

 On 31 August 2017, McMillan moved on loan to Livingston until January 2018.

 Livingston

 He then made the move permanent on 19 January 2018, signing until summer 2019.
 McMillan moved on loan to Partick Thistle in January 2019.
 He made 16 appearances for the Jags in all competitions in which he featured predominantly as part of a back three.

 Partick Thistle return

 Three years after his initial loan at the club, on 1 June 2022, McMillan signed a two-year deal with Partick Thistle.
+McMillan was offered a new contract with Partick Thistle but opted to reject it, resulting in his departure from the club at the end of the 2023-24 season.

+Exeter City

+On 20 June 2024, McMillan made his first foray into English football by signing a two-year deal with EFL League One side Exeter City.The transfer reunited McMillan with manager Gary Caldwell who had originally signed him to Partick Thistle during his initial loan spell.